 1. Ginseng Ficus (Ficus retusa)

 Ginseng ficus (Ficus retusa) is a member of the fig genus.
-This evergreen grows in the Malay Archipelago, which includes Borneo, Bali, New Guinea, and parts of Indonesia.
+This evergreen grows in warm, humid environments in the Malay Archipelago, which includes Borneo, Bali, New Guinea, and parts of Indonesia.
 Ginseng ficus is seen as an uplifting plant and also symbolizes positive energy and unity.

-Ginseng ficus bonsai have light gray trunks with a smooth texture.
+Ginseng ficus bonsai have light gray trunks with a smooth texture and thrive in well-draining soils.
 In bonsai practice, smooth trunks symbolize simplicity, youth, and vitality.
 Ginseng ficus also represents abundance and new beginnings.

 2. Fukien Tea Tree

 Fukien tea trees (Ehretia microphylla) are deciduous shrubs native to many parts of Asia and Australia.
 These trees are commonly known as Carmona retusa or the Philippine tea tree.
 These shrubs have reddish-brown trunks and produce delicate white flowers.